 The program is open to rising sophomores, juniors, and seniors with a GPA of 3.0 or higher.
 Throughout the academic year, interns are expected to work an average of 8-10 hours per week.
 Interns are asked to submit a final report.

-Dr. Charmaraman leads several research projects within the Youth, Media & Wellbeing Research Lab pertaining to the risks and benefits of using social technologies in adolescence.
+Subject of Intern's Project: Dr. Charmaraman leads several research projects within the Youth, Media & Wellbeing Research Lab pertaining to the risks and benefits of using social technologies in adolescence.
 These projects include a) survey and interview studies of middle school students and their parents on how they manage social technology use, b) co-designing digital wellbeing workshops with and for middle school youth, c) collecting and analyzing survey data related to online civic engagement and identity (e.g., race, gender, sexual orientation, political).
-Depending on funding at the time of the internship, the intern may be involved in projects related to Asian American conversations about racism within families, how pets can help with wellbeing and coping skills, helping neurodivergent youth use social media in healthy ways, and/or understanding the impact of cell phone regulation within K-12 schools.
+Depending on funding at the time of the internship, the intern may be involved in projects related to a) helping neurodivergent youth use social media in healthy ways, b) understanding the role of social media in civic engagement, and/or exploring how dogs can help with wellbeing, social-emotional coping skills, and screen time.
 Because disseminating our research findings is key to making positive changes in our communities, our intern will actively engage in disseminating our upcoming events and research findings such as maintaining a strong Instagram presence for our lab @youthmediawellbeing.
 Dr. Charmaraman crafts a tailored program of mentored research depending on the intern’s interests and academic/career goals (e.g., grad school, nonprofit work).
 In addition, there is a possibility of co-publishing a peer-reviewed article depending on the motivation and dedication level of the intern.

-Requisition number: R0006151
+Requisition number: R0007531

 Subject of the Intern’s Project: This research-focused internship is an opportunity for students passionate about community development, humanitarian response, and sustainable social change—particularly in conflict zones such as Afghanistan.
-Under the mentorship of Pashtana Dorani, a globally recognized education advocate and Wellesley’s International Scholar-in-Residence, the intern will contribute to research projects examining grassroots interventions, gender-focused advocacy, and crisis response strategies.
+Under the mentorship of Pashtana Durrani, a globally recognized education advocate and Wellesley’s International Scholar-in-Residence, the intern will contribute to research projects examining grassroots interventions, gender-focused advocacy, and crisis response strategies.

 The role is designed for students seeking meaningful experience in qualitative research, literature reviews, and data synthesis related to international development and women’s rights in conflict-affected regions.